 But only when you use collaborative tools to streamline your process.
 It’s like finding that sturdy Swiss Army Knife that helps your teams collaborate—no matter the circumstance.

-However, things like project management tools are only one piece of the puzzle.
+However, things like collaborative project management tools are only one piece of the puzzle.
 In this blog, we’ll look at how leaders can promote teamwork and collaboration in the workplace, the most common bottlenecks, and some best practices for the entire team. 💡

 - What is Collaboration in the Workplace?

 - Benefits of Creating Collaborative Teams

 - 1. Successful collaboration uncovers creative ideas

 - 3. Collaboration in the workplace improves morale (even for remote teams)

 - 4. Collaboration limits stress and workplace anxiety